algosup/2023-2024-project-5-flutter-team-8/documents/technical_specification/technical_specification.md

 <!-- Describe the user authentication process and integration with back-end services. -->
 For the user authentication, only the front end is asked.
 Two profiles would then be set beforehand, one for the company and one for the user. \
-To see if the authentification is done the text put in the box should be the same as the predefined earlier in both the mailbox and the passwordbox. \
+To see if the authentication is done the text put in the box should be the same as the predefined earlier in both the mailbox and the passwordbox. \
-For this, a textfield and a controller would be used for simpler usage. \
+For this, a ``Textfield`` and a controller would be used for simpler usage. \
-The mail Textfield will be checked first to know which password is the right one, if the authentification is passed the password textfield is checked, if the password is correct it will change the page to the main page of the company or the user according to the one who registered. \
+The mail ``Textfield`` will be checked first to know which password is the right one, if the authentification is passed the password ``Textfield`` is checked, if the password is correct it will change the page to the main page of the company or the user according to the one who registered. \
 There is a diagram to understand it better:

 ![authentication_diagram](img/authentification_check.png)

 The code in the router file would have a builder like this: